So you’ve found the perfect boat… Now what?

 Understanding “The Offer”

-An offer is a legally binding document, so there’s going to be a whole bunch of important stuff in there
+An offer is a legally binding document, so there’s going to be a whole bunch of important stuff in there to read through.
+However, there are a few key pieces of information you need to pay attention to:

 The offer is then typed up and sent out via email for you to review and electronically sign.
 Once your signature is received, it is sent to the seller’s broker to be presented.
 Depending on what price and contingencies you put in your initial offer, there may be some verbal negotiations before a final version is accepted by both buyer and seller.
 Once everyone comes to an agreement, a new offer is typed up and sent out to all parties to sign.
 At this point a 10% deposit is required from the buyers which will be held in escrow.
 The deal is not official until money changes hands, so it is important to get your deposit in ASAP once an offer is accepted.
 When the deposit is received, the buyer’s broker will sign the agreement acknowledging receipt of funds and a fully executed agreement will be sent out to all parties for their records.